joshmorel/joshmorel.ca_pelican_old/content/deploy-nextcloud.rst

 3) SSL certificate verification with Let's Encrypt
 4) Usage & additional considerations

+I must recognize two things before continuing:

+* Digital Ocean has a "one-click" `install for ownCloud <https://www.digitalocean.com/products/one-click-apps/owncloud/>`_.
+I haven't tried it but it's likely much easier than what I'm demonstrating here, however, as mentioned in an earlier article I'd prefer understanding & control.
+Other private cloud vendors may have similar offerings.
-I must recognize that I did mention in the last article I'd be using Docker for production.
+* I did mention in the last article I'd be using Docker for production.
 I decided to delay that option because I was eager to get my Nextcloud instance up and running and had everything in place to make it work.
 I do certainly intend to revisit this at a later date.

 Server Preparation